Vernon L. Smith

-Vernon Lomax Smith (born January 1, 1927) is an American economist and professor of business economics and law at Chapman University.
-He was formerly a professor of economics at the University of Arizona, professor of economics and law at George Mason University, and a board member of the Mercatus Center.
-Along with Daniel Kahneman, Smith shared the 2002 Nobel Memorial Prize in Economic Sciences for his contributions to behavioral economics and his work in the field of experimental economics.
-He worked to establish 'laboratory experiments as a tool in empirical economic analysis, especially in the study of alternative market mechanisms'.
+Vernon Lomax Smith (born January 1, 1927) is an American economist who is currently a professor of economics and law at Chapman University.
+He was formerly the McLellan/Regent's Professor of Economics at the University of Arizona, a professor of economics and law at George Mason University, and a board member of the Mercatus Center.
+Along with Daniel Kahneman, Smith won the 2002 Nobel Memorial Prize in Economic Sciences for his contributions to behavioral economics and his work in the field of experimental economics, which helped establish "laboratory experiments as a tool in empirical economic analysis, especially in the study of alternative market mechanisms."

-Smith is the founder and president of the International Foundation for Research in Experimental Economics, a Member of the Board of Advisors for The Independent Institute, a Senior Fellow at the Cato Institute in Washington D.C.
-In 2004 Smith was honored with an honorary doctoral degree at Universidad Francisco Marroquín, the institution that named the Vernon Smith Center for Experimental Economics Research after him.
+Smith is the founder and president of the International Foundation for Research in Experimental Economics (IFREEE), a member of the Independent Institute’s board of advisors, and a senior fellow at the Cato Institute in Washington D.C.
+He was elected a Fellow of the Econometric Society in 1987, and was elected to the National Academy of Sciences in 1995.
+In 2004, Smith was awarded an honorary doctorate by the Universidad Francisco Marroquín, where the Vernon Smith Center for Experimental Economics Research is named for him.
 He was also a founding board member of the Center for Growth and Opportunity at Utah State University.
+As of 2023, Smith also sits on the advisory board of the Madden Center for Value Creation at Florida Atlantic University.

 Early life and education

 Smith was born in Wichita, Kansas, where he attended Wichita North High School and Friends University.
-Grover Bougher, Vernon's mother's first husband, who worked as a fireman on the Santa Fe railroad, died in a tragic accident which proved to be pivotal.
+Grover Bougher, Vernon's mother's first husband, who worked as a fireman on the Santa Fe railroad, died in an accident.
 The life insurance money provided by the Santa Fe railroad was invested in a farm which became the sole means of survival for Vernon's family during the tough years of the Great Depression.
-While the farm brought hard work and hard times for Vernon's parents, Vernon liked the adventurous experiences.
-His life-long interest in learning how things work was kindled by his childhood at the farm.
+His future interests were influenced by his childhood at the farm.

 Smith received his bachelor's degree in electrical engineering from Caltech in 1949, an M.A. in economics from the University of Kansas in 1952, and his Ph.D. in economics from Harvard University in 1955.
+His Ph.D. thesis title was A theoretical and empirical inquiry into the economic replacement of capital equipment.